Brucella canis: Introduction

 Brucella canis was first detected following an outbreak of abortion in a beagle colony in the United States in the 1960s.
 Since then, it has become widespread and has been reported in North, Central and South America, and parts of Asia, Africa and Europe.
 There have been recent reports of increasing case numbers in a number of countries, often associated with imported dogs.

-The aim of this Spotlight feature will be to bring together recent published literature and links to other resources which will provide veterinary professionals with up-to-date evidence on which to base their clinical decisions and advice.
+The aim of this Spotlight feature is to bring together recently published literature and links to other resources which will provide veterinary professionals with up-to-date evidence on which to base their clinical decisions and advice.

 Brucella canis has now been made a reportable disease in the UK, therefore we have included links to advise from the UK government, but we have also included links to resources from other countries that may have useful experience to share in dealing with this disease.